TauferLab/Data-Reduction-and-Octree-based-Clustering-of-Ligand-Conformations-in-Hadoop/README.md

 ```
 => Finish.

-* Copy the source files in the src directory which the Eclipse project creats,
+* Copy the source files in the src directory which the Eclipse project created,
 and refresh the project in Eclipse.

 You should see the source files from Eclipse.